kohlschutter/unsock/README.md

 ## socket_wrapper

-*Samba* has the [Socket Wrapper](https://git.samba.org/?p=socket_wrapper.git;a=summary), which servers a similar purpose.
+*Samba* has the [Socket Wrapper](https://git.samba.org/?p=socket_wrapper.git;a=summary), which serves a similar purpose.
 It is limited to `AF_UNIX` sockets and does not use `dup3` to exchange file descriptors, therefore it needs to intercept many unrelated function calls for housekeeping.

 # Legal Notices